Demo 3: Inner Product Spaces#

 The matrix

-with the u-vectors from Gram-Schmidt is unitary (this is generally true when applying Gram-Schmidt on \(n\) linear independant vectors in \(\mathbb{F}^n\)).
+with the \(\boldsymbol u\) vectors from the Gram-Schmidt procedure as columns, is unitary (this is generally true when applying the Gram-Schmidt procedure on \(n\) linearly independent vectors in \(\mathbb{F}^n\)).

 The matrix is: